danielvillegasp/getcleanProject/README.md

 The working directory is set automatically to the directory containing run_analysis.R.
 Keep in mind that if the data is stored in a directory different than './Data/UCI HAR Dataset/' you would have to change this path in the variable data.dir.

-The raw data is not commited to github.